PyRepair/maniple/training-data/summarize-experiment/pandas/169/prompt_response_response_9.md

     return result
 ```

-In the revised function, we added a check for an empty DataFrame at the beginning of the function.
-If the DataFrame is empty, the function returns either an empty DataFrame or an empty Series based on the input parameters.
+In the revised version, the method `_get_numeric_data` has been replaced with the `quantile` method that directly operates on the `data` DataFrame.
+This should ensure that the correct numeric data is used for quantile calculations, resolving the issue of an empty DataFrame causing the bug.

-This updated function should effectively handle the case of an empty DataFrame and resolve the bug.
+This corrected version of the `quantile` function can be used as a drop-in replacement for the buggy version.